Political Science (PSCI)

 POLITICS OF DEVELOPING COUNTRIES

 General understanding of what developing countries are and how they compare to the developed world.
 Critical discussion of the sources of underdevelopment, the issues which plague contemporary developing countries and prevent advancement, possible solutions, and the general future of a developing/developed divide.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

-Examination of the historical, philosophical and religious documents in which contemporary human rights are grounded, accompanied by discussions of how these rights change over time and space.
+Examination of the historical, philosophical, and religious documents upon which contemporary human rights are grounded, accompanied by discussions of how these rights change over time and space.
 Analysis of the future effectiveness of human rights legislation and organizations.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 Exploration of the international organizations that purportedly facilitate cooperation within the international system.
 Discussions focus on the origins of these institutions, their past and present functions, as well as the role they might play in the future of international politics and international law.
 Students will examine these issues in the context of IOs such as the United Nations, European Union, African Union, Organization of American States, World Bank, and World Trade Organization.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 POLITICAL SCIENCE RESEARCH METHODS

-An examination of the conceptual and analytical tools in political science research.
-Topics include research design, issue of measurement and empirical analysis.
-Prerequisite: Junior standing having completed 2 prior courses in Political Science, or consent of instructor.
+An examination of conceptual and analytical tools in political science research.
+Topics include research design, issues of measurement, and empirical analysis.
+Prerequisite: Junior standing and 2 courses in Political Science or consent of instructor.

 PUBLIC OPINION AND POLLING

-A course dealing with the general topic and methodology of polling.
+Examines the general topic and methodology of polling.
 Content includes exploration of the processes by which people’s political opinions are formed, the manipulation of public opinion through the uses of propaganda, and the American response to politics and political issues.
-Prerequisite: PSCI 110, or consent of instructor.
+Prerequisite: PSCI 110 or consent of instructor.

 An investigation of the Constitution’s distribution of political power among coequal branches of the federal government (separation of powers) and between the levels of government (federalism).
-The venue for studying constitutional law will be the decisions of the United States Supreme Court.
-The investigation will require students read, critically analyze, and discuss cases pertaining to controversial issues ranging from the authority to tax, spend, and declare war to the impact of national emergencies and terrorism.
-Prerequisite: PSCI 130 or 231, or consent of instructor.
+Constitutional law is studied based on the decisions of the United States Supreme Court.
+Students read, critically analyze, and discuss cases pertaining to controversial issues ranging from the authority to tax, spend, and declare war to the impact of national emergencies and terrorism.
+Prerequisite: PSCI 130, 231, or consent of instructor.
 Alternate years.

 CIVIL RIGHTS AND LIBERTIES

 An investigation of the Bill of Rights and its place in American democracy.
-The venue for studying civil rights and liberties will be the decisions of the United States Supreme Court.
-The investigation requires students to read, critically analyze, and discuss cases pertaining to controversial issues ranging from abortion and flag burning to obscenity and zoning restrictions.
-Prerequisite: PSCI 130 or 231, or consent of instructor.
+Civil rights and liberties are studied based on the decisions of the United States Supreme Court.
+Students read, critically analyze, and discuss cases pertaining to controversial issues ranging from abortion and flag burning to obscenity and zoning restrictions.
+Prerequisite: PSCI 130, 231, or consent of instructor.
 Alternate years.
+Fulfills Domestic Cultural Diversity Requirement.

 LEGAL RESEARCH AND WRITING